adamsilver/fdpb/03-book-a-flight.md

 ![Datalist](./images/03/datalist.png)

 We want to design an inclusive experience—one that works for as many people as possible, no matter their choice of  browser or mobile device.
-By creating a custom component, there's to create an even more powerful control that allows for common typos and endonyms.
+By creating a custom component, there's an opportunity to create an even more powerful control that allows for common typos and endonyms.

 A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is hard work, but that's what our job is all about.